turbot/guardrails-samples/baselines/getting_started/azure/azure_baseline/README.md

-# Baseline - AWS Baseline Policies
+# Baseline - Azure Baseline Policies

-AWS Baseline Policies focuses on base minimum set of example policies & services to start with.
+Azure Baseline Policies focuses on base minimum set of example policies & services to start with.

+This baseline turns on Azure services that are provided by an input variable file.
+If none are provided then all services will be enabled.
+Enabling / disabling a service consists of enabling / disabling the service and API access to that service.
+The variable to use is `service_status`.

+The baseline will configure GCP to use polling unless specified to use event handling in the input variable file.
+The variable to use is `use_event_polling`.

+Additionally the baseline will enable CIS and set attestation of CIS to be a year.
+Currently there is no variable to control this behavior.

+## Important

+Running the baseline without an input variable file assumes that you have **ALL** GCP mods installed.
+To limit the baseline, look at the example input variable file [demo.tfvars](demo.tfvars).

 ## Overview